engisalor/sketch-grammar-explorer/README.md

 ```

->Note: numbers, URLs and other challenging tokens are parsed to some extent, but these can prevent `fuzzy_query` from finding concordances.
+>Numbers, URLs and other challenging tokens are parsed to some extent, but these can prevent `fuzzy_query` from finding concordances.

 ### Checking hashes